PaulFrankling/PaulFrankling-online-cv/README.md

    * [Gauger](https://gauger.io/fonticon/) was used to design and download my favicon.

 ### Content
-   * All content was produced and written by the developer
+   * All content was produced and written by the developer.

 ### Media used
-   * All images and pdf files were provided by the developer.
+   * All images, png and pdf files were provided by the developer.

 ### Acknowledgements
    * My Mentor for his highly constructive help.